 Rosemary has been used since ancient times for both its flavor and its medicinal qualities.
-It is high in vitamin A, B-complex vitamins, folic acid and vitamin C. It has been used for everything from improving memory to stimulating circulation. in the herbal horse.
+It is high in vitamin A, B-complex vitamins, folic acid, and vitamin C. It has been used for everything from improving memory to stimulating circulation in the herbal horse.
 The many minerals contained in these tiny leaves make it a nutritionally complex plant that can calm the digestive system, protect liver cells from disease and alleviate rheumatism pain.

 For herbal horses, the scent of rosemary is useful for repelling flies.
 Essential oil from rosemary leaves is often used in horse shampoos and skin products to cleanse the skin and hair and repel insects.
-A homemade fly repellant for horses is made with rosemary leaves, lemons and water.
-Lemon and rosemary steeped into boiling water and left overnight can create a gentle insect repellant that can be sprayed onto a horse to keep bothersome flies at bay.
+A homemade fly repellant for horses is made with rosemary leaves, lemons, and water.
+Lemon and rosemary steeped into boiling water and left overnight can create a mild insect repellant that can be sprayed onto a horse to keep bothersome flies at bay.

 How to Grow Rosemary

 Rosemary will grow from cuttings or from small plants bought from a nursery.
 They do not grow well from seeds.
 If you want to grow a new plant from a cutting, cut an 8-inch cutting from the plant during spring or summer, dip it in rooting powder and plant it in potting soil to allow it to form roots.
-Keep the soil slightly damp and it will be ready to transplant in about a month.
+Keep the soil slightly damp, and it will be ready to transplant in about a month.